-Victim advocate training will run March 31st - April 18th, 2020.
-Classes will be held on Tuesdays and Thursdays from 6 p.m. to 9:15 p.m. and on Saturdays from 8:00 a.m. to 4:30 p.m. at the Boulder Police Department.
+Victim advocate training will run from April 12th through April 30th and will be held on Tuesday and Thursday evenings from 6 p.m. to 9:30 p.m., and all-day Saturdays, from 8 a.m. to 4 p.m.
 The training session will cover crisis intervention, community resources, active listening and emotional responses to grief and trauma.

 Registration is open and applications are due by April 1.

 Applications are available at Boulder Police Department; located at 1805 33rd Street.
 Applications are also posted on the department’s website at https://bouldercolorado.gov/police/victim-services